Adobe Atmosphere: History

 Adobe Atmosphere began as 3D Anarchy by Attitude Software.
 It originally relied on IRC for chat functionality.
 The original user interface was rather eccentric, featuring two ever-present eyeballs that would occasionally blink.
 Later versions adopted a more conventional interface, although one of the pre-supplied avatars was based on the eyes.
 Adobe bought the technology from Attitude in November 1999 and announced the first public beta version under the new name on March 26, 2001.

 Atmosphere came as two stand-alone applications: the Builder, which was used to build online "worlds", and the Player, which allowed users to explore these worlds.
 (In 3D Anarchy, these components were called Editor and Chat, respectively.)
 In addition to these applications, Adobe provided a browser plugin, to explore these worlds within a web browser, and a companion chat server called Adobe Community Server, which ran on an IRC-like protocol known as Yet Another Chat Protocol (YACP).
 During beta-testing, all three components of Atmosphere were available free of charge.
-Adobe distributed the server software under the "Atmosphere Open Source License", a permissive open source license.
+Adobe distributed the server software under an open source license.

 In later releases, the Atmosphere Player ran as a plugin within Internet Explorer.

 Beta versions of the Builder were notoriously unstable, and the program crashed so frequently that a user wrote a program that automatically saved worlds opened in the Builder at a fixed interval, preventing users from losing hours of work.